 Why does it pay to be lazy when it comes to investing?
 It is because active traders do things that cause them to be bad investors.
 They see the markets going up, so they put more money in just before it peaks and crashes.
 They get scared in market crashes and sell just as stocks are hitting the bottom and starting to rally.
 They go through their 401k account and shift out of the funds that have done poorly and into those that have done the best, buying those funds when they are high in price and selling the ones that are low in price right before they start to rally.
 The next year they do exactly the same thing, trading back to the funds they owned before.
 They watch CNBC and buy or sell stocks because some analysts tells them to, buying or selling with everyone else who saw that program and therefore getting a really bad price.

-In the end they spend a lot in fees and make a lot of money for their brokers, and maybe get banned from trading by their mutual fund company, but they lag the returns of the markets.
+In the end, active investors spend a lot in fees and make a lot of money for their brokers, and maybe get banned from trading by their mutual fund company, but they lag the returns of the markets.
 They also create a lot of paperwork when they do their taxes since they need to account for each trade.
 So they do more work but get less done.
 Their brokers love them.
 The tax man loves them.
 The other people in the mutual fund hate them.
 Don’t be an active investor.
 Be lazy!

 If you want to become a lazy investor and make more money, here’s a few tips: